NRPD IS CURRENTLY HIRING

 Chief Robert Amann and Captain John Sicilia meeting with PA State Senator Lindsey Williams.
 A very productive conversation concerning the needs and concerns facing law enforcement.

-Northern Regional Police Welcome New Officer
+Northern Regional Police Welcome Three New Officers

 Northern Regional Police Department Receives AAA 2018 Community Traffic Safety Platinum Award